Fingerprint Cards: 2013

 In 2013, a fraudulent website was made by an unknown person.
-The website announced fake documents and press releases about Fingerprint Cards being purchased for 4.2 billion SEK while the actual value of the company was about half of that during the time.
-The press releases announced that Samsung was going to use Fingerprint cards’ technology and had decided to acquire the company.
-This caused the market value of Fingerprint Cards to increase with 1.5 billion SEK (+50% in stock value) before the stock was trade stopped.
+The website announced fake documents and press releases about FPC being purchased for 4.2 billion SEK while the actual value of the company was about half of that during the time.
+The press releases announced that Samsung was going to use FPC technology and had decided to acquire the company.
+This caused the market value of FPC to increase with 1.5 billion SEK (+50% in stock value) before the stock was trade stopped.
 The investigation did not lead to any arrest and was later dropped in 2015.
-Both Samsung and Fingerprint Cards denied to have been in contact with each other and confirm that the press releases were fake.
+Both Samsung and FPC denied to have been in contact with each other and confirm that the press releases were fake.

 2014

-In 2014, Fingerprint Cards’ office got raided again.
+In 2014, FPC's office got raided again.
 The CEO, Johan Carlström, and one other board member were suspected for insider trading.
 The Swedish Economic Crime Authority stated that the investigation against Johan Carlström had been ongoing for nearly a year and concerned several different insider trades.
 Johan Carlström allegedly traded stocks multiple times before important event in the company.
 Johan Carlström later decided to step down as CEO and resign from the board in 2015.

 2017

 In 2017, board member Lars Söderfjell and equity owner Johan Carlström were arrested again for insider trading.
-Finansinspektionen (Swedish Financial Supervisory Authority), which monitors all companies that are operating in Swedish financial markets, started to investigate Fingerprint Cards after a large amount of stocks had been sold before a profit warning in 2016.
+Finansinspektionen (Swedish Financial Supervisory Authority), which monitors all companies that are operating in Swedish financial markets, started to investigate FPC after a large amount of stocks had been sold before a profit warning in 2016.
 The profit warning was announced on 8 December 2016 and Finansinspektionen began their investigation on 12 December 2016.
 Söderfjell has since the incident been released from custody and denied the allegations.
 The trial against Johan Carlström has been postponed multiple times since he was first arrested.
 The trial is currently scheduled to take place during spring of 2020.